 First-Year Fails: Things I Learned as a First-Year

 It’s a tale as old as time.
-High school or college……it doesn’t matter: first-years are on the smack bottom of the totem pole.
+High school or college……it doesn’t matter: life as a first-year feels like being a little fish in a big pond.
 Your first year is a time to adjust, grow up and hopefully, learn a lot.
-For me, that meant learning a lot by experiencing a lot which….didn’t always go as planned.
-If you’re an incoming first-year reading this, I hope you can use this as a guide to help you figure out what to do (and what NOT to do) to make your transition a bit smoother.
+For me, that meant learning a lot by experiencing, which….didn’t always go as planned.
+If you’re a first-year reading this, I hope you can use this as a guide to help you figure out what to do (and what NOT to do) to make your transition a bit smoother.

 1. Go to Class